david-crespo/llm-cli/README.md

 # llm-cli

 A simple but full-featured CLI powered by Deno for chatting with LLMs.
-Under 300 lines of TypeScript in a single file.
+A few hundred lines of TypeScript in a single file.

 Thanks to [Justin Bennett](https://github.com/zephraph) for the [script](https://github.com/zephraph/deno.run/blob/0972d0cd3d8f050cb11c3a6d1c1c201608d100a9/chat-gpt.ts)